By Nancy Virden (c)2020

 I have been reading lately some articles that remind me how interlaced are our emotions with the need to not only be loved but to know what love is.
-While the song implies one person, presumably a lover, is able to reveal all that love means to the singer, truth is no one can.
-Individuals can display love from a personal scale, but cannot guarantee another will recognize that love when they see it.
+While the song implies that one person, presumably a lover, is able to reveal all that love means to the singer, the truth is no one can.
+Individuals can display love on a personal scale, but cannot guarantee another will recognize that love when they see it.

 Our concepts of love are each different

 I wanna know what love is

 There is an emptiness inside each of us, though not everyone is aware of it or not simultaneously or not to a similar degree.
 Emptiness is subjective.

 For example, Patty tells John she loves him.
 John only hears words.
 He wants Patty to express pride in him and some admiration for his hard work.
 Meanwhile, Patty wants to know that John thinks about her when they are apart.
 Instead, he says I love you when they are together.

 Do these people love each other?
 Yes.
 Are they meeting each other’s desire to know what love is?
 No.

 In my life, there’s been heartache and pain